sailuh/perceive/FD_scraper/Readme.md

 “ k ” (records parameter) – This variable can be altered to extract specific records within each month.
 By default, it has been set to iterate from 0 to the ending record in each month.
 For example, in order to extract records from 480 to the ending, we need to set the “ k ” variable to 480 to the end ( ‘ iterations -1 ’).

+Changes to be made to reuse this script for other seclists crawlers

+1. change base url
+2.
+3.